microsoft/vscode-docs/docs/azure/kubernetes.md

 ---
 # Working with Kubernetes in VS Code

 This document will walk you through the process of deploying an application to [Kubernetes](https://kubernetes.io/) with Visual Studio Code.
 [Kubernetes](https://kubernetes.io/) is an open-source system for automating deployment, scaling, and management of containerized applications.
-We will show you how to will create a Kubernetes cluster, write a Kubernetes manifest file (usually written in YAML) which tells Kubernetes everything it needs to know about the application, and then finally deploy the application to the Kubernetes cluster.
+We will show you how to create a Kubernetes cluster, write a Kubernetes manifest file (usually written in YAML), which tells Kubernetes everything it needs to know about the application, and then finally deploy the application to the Kubernetes cluster.

 ## Before you begin

-You would need to have tools for [Docker](https://docker.com/) and [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/).
-See the [Install Docker](https://docs.docker.com/install/) documentation for details on setting Docker up for your machine and [Install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+You will need to have tools for [Docker](https://docker.com/) and [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/).
+See the [Install Docker](https://docs.docker.com/install/) documentation for details on setting up Docker on your machine and [Install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 Before proceeding further, verify you can run Docker and kubectl commands from the shell.

 You can create a local Kubernetes cluster with [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) or an Azure Kubernetes cluster in [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/).
-In this tutorial, we will use [Azure Container Service(AKS)](https://docs.microsoft.com/azure/aks/) and you will need to have your [Azure](https://www.azure.com) account ready for the deployment steps.
+In this tutorial, we will use [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/) and you will need to have your [Azure](https://www.azure.com) account ready for the deployment steps.

-In addition if you want to iteratively run and debug containers directly in Azure Kubernetes Service (AKS), you could install [Azure Dev Spaces](https://marketplace.visualstudio.com/items?itemName=azuredevspaces.azds).
-There's also an additional [Java Debugger for Azure Dev Spaces](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debugger-azds) which helps boost remote debugging performance for Java application running in [Azure Dev Spaces](https://docs.microsoft.com/en-us/azure/dev-spaces/).
+In addition, if you want to iteratively run and debug containers directly in Azure Kubernetes Service (AKS), you can install the
+[Azure Dev Spaces](https://marketplace.visualstudio.com/items?itemName=azuredevspaces.azds) extension.
+There's also an additional [Java Debugger for Azure Dev Spaces](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debugger-azds) extension, which helps boost remote debugging performance for Java application running in [Azure Dev Spaces](https://docs.microsoft.com/en-us/azure/dev-spaces/).

 ## Install the Kubernetes extension

-For a fully integrated Kubernetes experience, you can install the [Kubernetes Tools](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) extension which lets you quickly develop Kubernetes manifests and HELM charts.
+For a fully integrated Kubernetes experience, you can install the [Kubernetes Tools](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) extension, which lets you quickly develop Kubernetes manifests and HELM charts.
 With the extension, you can also deploy containerized micro-service based applications to local or Azure Kubernetes clusters and debug your live applications running in containers on Kubernetes clusters.
-It also makes it easy to browse and manage your Kubernetes clusters in VS Code and provides seamless integration with Draft to streamline Kubernetes development.
+It also makes it easy to browse and manage your Kubernetes clusters in VS Code and provides seamless integration with [Draft](https://draft.sh/) to streamline Kubernetes development.

 To install the Kubernetes extension, open the Extensions view (`kb(workbench.view.extensions)`) and search for "kubernetes".
 Select the Microsoft [Kubernetes](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) extension.